Seattle Youth Traffic Court

-- Youth under 18 without prior traffic violations are offered the opportunity to be sentenced by the youth court.
+- Youth under the age of 18 without prior traffic violations are offered the opportunity to be sentenced by the youth court.

-- Youth completing their sentences will have their tickets dismissed, and no report will be made to the Department of Licensing.
+- Youth completing their sentences have their tickets dismissed, and no report is made to the Department of Licensing.

 How Does the Seattle Youth Traffic Court Work?

 - Garfield students serve as judge, prosecutor, defense attorney, jury, and court staff.

 - The court conducts up to ten hearings once per month in two courtrooms at the Seattle Municiple Court.

 - Dispositions generally include service on future youth court juries.